How Does Nevada Law Work for Different Types of Trucks & Road Safety?

 A truck could roll over for many reasons, including speeding around a curve, straight-line winds pushing it over, or a truck driver who over-steers in reaction to a road hazard.
 If a tractor-trailer rolls onto a car, the weight of it could flatten a car, even if the trailer is empty.

-A jackknife accident is when the cab of a tractor trailer swings backward against its own trailer.
+A jackknife accident is when the cab of a tractor-trailer swings backward against its own trailer.
 The trailer’s weight essentially pushes the cab from behind, usually when the driver has to slam on the brakes.
 A jackknifed trailer can plow into cars next to it and push them forward or even pin them between the truck and the trailer.
 If a car is small enough, the force of the accident may push the vehicle under the trailer.

 Tire Blowout Accidents

 A tire blowout is hard enough to handle on a passenger car, let alone a truck weighing tens of thousands of pounds.
-Depending on which tire blows out on a truck or trailer, the blowout could cause the truck, trailer or both to sway.
+Depending on which tire blows out on a truck or trailer, the blowout could cause the truck, trailer, or both to sway.
 Once all of that weight starts swaying, it may be difficult for the driver to get the truck under control.
 The swaying truck and trailer could damage vehicles next to it by hitting them or it could even flip over on top of vehicles.

-Blind Spots and Wide Turns
+Blind Spots & Wide Turns

 Because of the length of tractor-trailers, they need to make wide turns.
 If you pass the truck on the right while it turns right from an outside lane, the driver may not see you and could crush you with the trailer or force you off the road.
-A truck as deep and wide blind spots in the front, and large spots down the sides of the truck and trailer and in the rear.
+A truck has deep and wide blind spots in the front and large spots down the sides of the truck and trailer and in the rear.
 When sharing the road with trucks, avoid blind spots as much as possible, especially on the right of the truck when it turns.

 Rear-end accidents involving trucks cause death or catastrophic injuries, whether the truck rear-ends a vehicle or a passenger car rear-ends the truck.
 If a truck rear-ends a passenger vehicle, its size and weight risk crushing the smaller vehicle.
 If a passenger vehicle rear-ends a truck, it risks wedging under the truck.
 In either case, occupants of the smaller vehicle face a high risk of catastrophic injury and death.

 A head-on accident involving a large truck is one of the most devastating accidents that can happen.
 A head-on collision usually results in catastrophic injuries or death.
 If a truck leaves its lane, it could cause a head-on crash.
-If one passenger vehicle is passing another on a two-lane road and return to its lane over fast enough, a truck may not have the time to slow down to avoid a head-on collision.
+If one passenger vehicle is passing another on a two-lane road and returns to its lane fast enough, a truck may not have the time to slow down to avoid a head-on collision.

 T-bone accidents usually happen at intersections, although they’re possible wherever traffic crosses at right angles.
 This type of accident happens when one vehicle fails to yield the right of way and runs into the side of another vehicle, or vice versa.
 Depending on the speed of the vehicles involved in a T-bone collision with a truck, a person in a passenger vehicle could suffer catastrophic injuries or even death.